 "You can conveniently take college courses for credit online that are equal to or above the required standards at on-campus colleges and universities."

 DO - Take Advantage of Alternative College Credit Providers

 Take advantage of the low cost structure of online college course providers.
 These days, you can start taking college courses online for as little as $99 per month through StraighterLine and earn fully transferrable college credit.

 Remember to check if your college accepts ACE transfer credits.
-Since over 2,000 colleges and universities do, there’s a good chance yours does as well.
+Since hundreds of colleges and universities do, there’s a good chance yours does as well.
 (And of course, if you’re taking courses at StraighterLine, those courses are guaranteed to transfer to partner colleges.)